×

 What is a typical expat home or apartment like in Rabat?

 "Expat homes and apartments in Rabat typically feature modern amenities and furnishings, with many having balconies or terraces that offer stunning views of the city.
 Many expat homes and apartments are located in the city center, close to shops, restaurants, and other amenities.
 Expat homes and apartments often feature air conditioning, high-speed internet, and modern appliances.
-Many expat homes and apartments also have access to a shared pool, gym, and other recreational facilities," remarked one expat who made the move to Rabat.
+Many expat homes and apartments also have access to a shared pool, gym, and other recreational facilities," said one expat who made the move to Rabat.

 What is the average cost of housing in Rabat?